 On the morning of Thursday, January 4th, I picked up a copy of the Houston Chronicle with the headline, “Months after Harvey, cold now seeps into still-damaged home.”
 This article hit me hard.
 I wondered how could it be that people still have no insulation and no interior walls?
 Hurricane Harvey happened over 5 months earlier.

 When I arrived at the Houston office, I shared the article with my team.
-They immediately said we should help this family.
+Our immediate reaction was that we should help this family.
 We reached out to the paper’s editor for contact information for the family, and a few days later we were at the Castro family’s home.